 - weedy areas.

-Assess the number of foxes on your property by spotlighting with a powerful torch or spotlight.
+Assess fox activity on your property by spotlighting with a powerful torch or spotlight.
 Remember, for every fox you see there may be up to another four foxes that you don't.
 You may also wish to use remote cameras to determine fox activity on your property.
-It is also important to consider the potential risks to non-target animals and record them on a map for later reference.
+It is also important to identify and map areas where non-target species may be at risk.

-Establish a benchmark of fox numbers and damage before undertaking fox control.
-This will help measure the effectiveness of your control programs later.
+Establishing a benchmark of fox numbers, and damage, before undertaking fox control will help gauge the effectiveness of your control programs later.

 Use the information you have gained from monitoring to: